 Visiting Auschwitz from Krakow tips

-If you are making a day trip to Auschwitz from Krakow make sure you can easily get to your tour company pick-up point for your day trip to Auschwitz.
+If you are making a day trip to Auschwitz from Krakow, make sure you can easily reach your tour company’s pick-up point.

 Visiting Auschwitz-Birkenau Concentration Camp in the summer

 The Auschwitz Concentration camp is a hot place in the summer.
-The brick buildings will hold a lot of the heat and then there are other parts that are not shaded at all.
-It is kept as it was as much as possible so these modifications would take some things away from how hard this environment would have been on the prisoners held there.
+The brick buildings will hold a lot of the heat, and other parts are not shaded.
+It is kept as it was as much as possible, so these modifications would take some things away from how hard this environment would have been for the prisoners held there.

 A visit out to Birkenau will be just as hot.
 There is no shade and minimal places to stop and rest especially if you are on a tour.